Coffee Roast Levels – What is it & Why does it matter?

 Dark Roast

-African Dark Roast Espresso – A bold body with a seriously intense flavour experience of smoked spices and tobacco.
+African Dark Roast Espresso – A bold body with a seriously intense flavour experience of smoked spices.
 As the name would suggest, this one is recommended for espresso.

 Java – Dark Cocoa and earthy spice flavours give this coffee it’s infamous reputation.
 More versatile than one might think, give it a try in aeropress or cafetiere.